Skip to main content

 Monitoring TON server performance

-Tools like htop, iotop, iftop, dstat, nmon and others are good for measuring real-time performance, but they lack functionalities when it comes to troubleshooting past performance.
+Tools such as htop, iotop, iftop, dstat, and nmon are effective for measuring real-time system performance; however, they fall short when it comes to troubleshooting performance issues that have occurred in the past.

 tip

-This guideline helps to identify if your server experiences any resource shortage, not if validator-engine performs badly.
+This guideline helps to identify whether your server experiences a resource shortage, not whether the validator engine performs badly.

 Installation